An excellent library in every community for every Alaskan.

 - Copyright for OWL (and more): Copyright tools and best practices

 Do you need to check out practical books about managing computers in libraries, supervising staff or volunteers, developing your library collection, doing storytime for children or booktalks for adults, fundraising to enhance your budget, or serving special populations of patrons?
 To access the library science collection for books like these and more:

-- Search the Capital City Library Catalog.
+- Search the Alaska Library Catalog.

 - If the books you need are in Juneau, call 907.465.2920 to place your request.

 - Staff in Juneau will search the circulation system to see if you have already been issued a Capital City Library card.

 - If you do not have a card, they will create one for you over the phone.